 Their priority always is to enjoy life.

 On our last night in Costa Rica, we finally caught a sunset on the beach.
 This was the third night we had tried because the previous evenings were overcast, hiding the epic sunsets.
 But this one on our last night was perfect.
 It was bright and brilliant and powerful.
 Now, when I think of Pura Vida, I think of that evening on the beach – watching the sun fall into the ocean, surrounded by the best company, in the most beautiful place I’ve ever experienced.
 Since we've been back to our normal routines here in Denver, Manda and I tell each other “Pura Vida” every day to keep everything in perspective.

 In Costa Rica, I learned to think deeper while also thinking less.
-I learned how to allow myself to be vulnerable and feel real, raw emotions.
 We learned what it means to be truly genuine and true to who we are.
 The community here is like a family, where everyone knows each other.
 They are so kind, welcoming and genuine, it felt like a breath of fresh air we never knew we needed so desperately.

 2. Chase what satisfies your soul.

 Manda and I are often asked about the way we live our lives.
 People want to know how we are able to travel so often.
 Our answer to these questions is always that we make it our priority to pursue what satisfies our souls.
 Adventure feeds us.
 We thrive on meeting people from around the world, with cultures that are different from our own.
 Getting out of our comfort zone pushes us to new growth and discovery.